sindresorhus/globby/readme.md

 Glob patterns to look for ignore files, which are then used to ignore globbed files.

 This is a more generic form of the `gitignore` option, allowing you to find ignore files with a [compatible syntax](http://git-scm.com/docs/gitignore).
 For instance, this works with Babel's `.babelignore`, Prettier's `.prettierignore`, or ESLint's `.eslintignore` files.

+**Performance tip:** Using a specific path like `'.gitignore'` is much faster than recursive patterns.

 ### globbySync(patterns, options?)